al-kafi-sohag/website-scraper/readme.md

 3. Wait for the scraping to Complete.

 4. View the Results:
-   Open the `result/` folder and locate `result.csv` to review the summaries.
+   Open the `result/` folder and locate `result.csv` to review the results.

 ## Project Structure